BartSte/dnscacher/README.md

-# DNSCache
+# DNSCacher

-**DNSCache** is a command-line utility that helps you manage domain-to-IP mappings efficiently.
+**DNSCacher** is a command-line utility that helps you manage domain-to-IP mappings efficiently.
 It supports caching results in a local file, updating those results on demand, removing stale entries, and refreshing entries in user-defined parts of the cache.
 Additionally, it can produce various output